I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-_perf_configuration_data.md

 </tr>
 </table>

+`ConcurrentChannels`

+The number of concurrent calls to the <a href="..\storport\nc-storport-hw_startio.md">HwStorStartIo</a> routine that the miniport driver and the device  support.
+This member is only accessed when the STOR_PERF_CONCURRENT_CHANNELS flag has been set.
+Prior to Windows 8, miniports must not set this value.

+`FirstRedirectionMessageNumber`

+When the <b>Flags</b> member has the STOR_PERF_INTERRUPT_MESSAGE_RANGES flag set, the miniport driver initializes interrupt redirection to begin with this message number.
+This member is only accessed when the STOR_PERF_INTERRUPT_MESSAGE_RANGES flag is set.

 `LastRedirectionMessageNumber`

 When the <b>Flags</b> member has the STOR_PERF_INTERRUPT_MESSAGE_RANGES flag set, the miniport driver initializes interrupt redirection to end with this message number.
 This member is only accessed when the STOR_PERF_INTERRUPT_MESSAGE_RANGES flag is set.

+`DeviceNode`

+When the <b>Flags</b> member has the STOR_PERF_ADV_CONFIG_LOCALITY flag set, Storport initializes this field to contain the NUMA node number in which the miniport driver's device resides.

+`Reserved`

+Reserved for system use.

 `MessageTargets`

 When the <b>Flags</b> member has the STOR_PERF_ADV_CONFIG_LOCALITY flag set, Storport initializes the fields of in the structures of a <a href="..\minitape\ns-minitape-_group_affinity.md">GROUP_AFFINITY</a> array.
 These structures correspond to the redirection messages that are currently in use.
 The array itself is zero-based, but <b>FirstRedirectionMessageNumber</b> is not required to be zero.
 The miniport allocates this array and sets <b>MessageTargets</b> to point to it.
 The miniport driver must allocate a <b>GROUP_AFFINITY</b> array large enough to hold all the returned affinity masks.

-`Reserved`

-Reserved for system use.

-`Size`

-The size of the structure, set to <b>sizeof(PERF_CONFIGURATION_DATA)</b>.

-`Version`

-The version number of the structure.
-Set this member when querying and initializing optimizations.

 ## Remarks
 The current version of this structure is defined by <b>STOR_PERF_VERSION</b>.
 Setting <b>Version</b> to this value will allow <b>Flags</b> to specify all  supported optimizations.